open-ephys-plugins/mean-spike-rate/README.md

 # Mean Spike Rate Plugin

+![Mean Spike Rate editor](Resources/msr_editor.png)

-This [Open Ephys](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/491527/Open+Ephys+GUI) plugin estimates the mean spike rate over time and channels.
+Estimates the mean spike rate over time and channels.
 Uses an exponentially weighted moving average to estimate a temporal mean (with adjustable time constant), and averages the rate across selected spike channels (electrodes).
-Outputs the resulting rate onto a selected continuous channel (overwriting its contents).
+Outputs the resulting rate onto a single selected continuous channel (overwriting its contents).

-![Mean Spike Rate editor](Resources/msr_editor.png)

-## Installing:
+## Installation

-This plugin can be built outside of the main GUI file tree using CMake.
-In order to do so, it must be in a sibling directory to plugin-GUI\* and the main GUI must have already been compiled.

-You should use this branch if you are already using CMake to build the *main GUI* (in development as of writing).
-Otherwise, use the `master` branch.

-See `MeanSpikeRate/CMAKE_README.txt` and/or the wiki page [here](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/1259110401/Plugin+CMake+Builds) for build instructions.

-\* If you have the GUI built somewhere else, you can specify its location by setting the environment variable `GUI_BASE_DIR` or defining it when calling cmake with the option `-DGUI_BASE_DIR=<location>`.
+This plugin can be added via the Open Ephys GUI Plugin Installer.
+To access the Plugin Installer, press **ctrl-P** or **⌘P** from inside the GUI.
+Once the installer is loaded, browse to the "Mean Spike Rate" plugin and click "Install."

 ## Usage: